 where P is pressure (Pa), ρ is density (kg/m3), g is gravity acceleration (m/s2), H is height from reference level (m), V is velocity (m/s), 0 is subscript indicating position 0 (outlet), 1 is subscript indicating position 1 (inlet), ∑∆p is the sum of all the friction and singular loss (Pa).

-Equation (5) is steady-state equation which doesn’t include the time derivative term.
-PLUG code calculates the amount of sodium ejected in each time step by solving equation (5) with the pressure difference between above and below the top shield as input assuming that the gaps between plugs are filled with liquid sodium and the flow there is in steady-state.
+Equation (4) is steady-state equation which doesn’t include the time derivative term.
+PLUG code calculates the amount of sodium ejected in each time step by solving equation (4) with the pressure difference between above and below the top shield assuming that the gaps between plugs are filled with liquid sodium and the flow there is in steady-state.
 Friction loss in the vertical flow path, horizontal flow path and singular loss of bend and inlet section is calculated using Darcy-Weisbach equation.
-Vertical flow path is modelled as a concentric ring.
-Horizontal flow part is modelled as a path with rectangular cross section, which width, height and depth are respectively perimeter of large concentric ring, height of concentric ring and difference of radii between large and small ring.
+Vertical flow path is modelled as a concentric ring, and horizontal flow part is modelled as a path with rectangular cross section, which width, height and depth are respectively perimeter of large concentric ring, height of concentric ring and difference of radii between large and small ring, as shown in Fig. 9.
 Cross sectional area of inlet side of bend and narrow side of inlet section is used for velocity calculation.
 Resistance coefficient of 1.0 is given for all bend and narrow inlet section (except the first entrance).
 All the paths listed in Table 1 are modelled in this study.

-There are two calculation cases performed: one is the basic case using pressure history calculated using equation (4) with the starting pressure of the quasistatic pressure value, 0.21 (MPa) and the other is parametric case using pressure history calculated by SIMMER code [8].